-\Place Value Addition and Subtraction (5-9 weeks)

-\Make a few Arithmetic Boxes available during Independent Practice Time as you cover these topics.
+- Place Value Addition and Subtraction (5-9 weeks) - Make a few Arithmetic Boxes available during Independent Practice Time as you cover these topics.

 Because it takes so many weeks for primary children to begin to develop solid understandings, we provide an hour long "double-layered" math period each day.
-The first half of the period is often whole group instruction; the second half is independent practice on the topic previously taught.
-(We squeeze out another time block during our day for The Calendar.)
+The first half of the period is often for The Calendar.)
 The following year plans reflect such instruction (see next page).